 I have purchased an old mobile home for a summer vacation home.
 It has a moldy odor to it.
 Also, when I closed it up for the winter, I noticed that the clothes I took home from the closet and drawers have a moldy smell.
 Any items that I have just sitting around in there have the smell as well.
 I have tried washing the clothes over and over again, but the smell still remains.
 Please Help!
 Any advice would be appreciated.
-Thank You,

 We moved into a smaller apartment and the bedroom smells like mold.
 I have to keep the windows open the whole day and the next day its there again.

 No sign of mold.
 A lot of condensation on windows.
 Could it be the window frames?
 I looked and it does not seem to rot or anything.

 Mold can and will grow in between your walls and under the carpet if the walls and floor have gotten wet.
 You may have to remove a section of carpet or some of the drywall to check it out.

 Try diffusing cinnamon oil in the room or, for clothes, washing once with no soap, but with a little bit of cinnamon oil.
 I can't promise it will work, but the oil has done wonders for eliminating all the mold from the lining of my fridge, just by diffusing it with bowl and a hair-dryer.
 If you don't believe cinnamon oil is strong enough, check the NYTimes.
 It's a stronger antiseptic than anything used in hospitals, and an excellent antifungal.
 Best of Luck!

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!